 Kodak sold this camera to amateurs who wanted to shoot color slides, Kodachrome and Ektachrome.
 Kodacolor negative film existed, but not in 35mm format until 1958.
 These were all seriously slow films — Kodachrome of that day was rated at 12 or 16 ASA, yes twelve or sixteen.
 Kodak Plus-X was rated at a comparatively blazing 80 ASA then.
 When using fast modern films, this camera’s camera’s maximum aperture and range of shutter speeds seem limiting.
 But in context of the time, they were fine.

-Kodachrome and Plus-X are discontinued, so I loaded Agfa Vista 200 color negative film into this Pony and took it out onto Indianapolis’s Massachusetts Avenue.
+Kodak discontinued Kodachrome and Plus-X some time ago.
+So I loaded Agfa Vista 200 color negative film into this Pony and took it out onto Indianapolis’s Massachusetts Avenue.
 My wife and I made it an evening out.